essc/clp_foss4g_workshop/source/qgis_raster_rectify.rst

   data and the amount of geometric distortion that you are willing to introduce to final result.

-* :term:`Resampling` method - this is the process of geometrically transforming digital images.
+* `Resampling` method - this is the process of geometrically transforming digital images.
 Different resampling methods can provide varying degree of "image" quality of the output.